-- 1. University of Cambridge International Examinations (CIE) sends a computer-printed Coursework mark sheet MS1 to each Centre (in late March for the June examination and in early October for the November examination) showing the names and index numbers of each candidate.
+- 1. University of Cambridge International Examinations sends a computer-printed Coursework mark sheet MS1 to each Centre (in late March for the June examination and in early October for the November examination) showing the names and numbers of each candidate.
 Transfer the total internally moderated mark for each candidate from the Coursework Assessment Summary Form to the computer-printed Coursework mark sheet MS1. - 2.
-The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope to arrive as soon as possible at CIE but no later than 30 April for the June examination and 31 October for the November examination. - 3.
-CIE will select a list of candidates whose work is required for external moderation.
-As soon as this list is received, send candidates' work, with the corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1, to CIE. - 4.
+The top copy of the computer-printed Coursework mark sheet MS1 must be despatched in the specially provided envelope.
+The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website. - 3.
+Cambridge will select a list of candidates whose work is required for external moderation.
+As soon as this list is received, send candidates' work, with the corresponding Individual Candidate Record Cards, this summary form and the second copy of MS1, to Cambridge. - 4.
 Experiment Forms, Work Sheets and Marking Schemes must be included for each task that has contributed to the final mark of these candidates. - 5.
-Photocopies of the samples may be sent but candidates' original work, with marks and comments from the teacher, is preferred. - 6. (a) The pieces of work for each skill should not be stapled together, nor should individual sheets be enclosed in plastic wallets. - (b) Each piece of work should be clearly labelled with the skill being assessed, Centre name, candidate name and index number and the mark awarded.
+Photocopies of the samples may be sent but candidates' original work, with marks and comments from the teacher, is preferred. - 6. (a) The pieces of work for each skill should not be stapled together, nor should individual sheets be enclosed in plastic wallets. - (b) Each piece of work should be clearly labelled with the skill being assessed, Centre name, candidate name and number and the mark awarded.
 For each task, supply the information requested in B.4 above. - 7.
-CIE reserves the right to ask for further samples of Coursework.
+Cambridge reserves the right to ask for further samples of Coursework.